jlempen/Yoga-Duet-7-13IML05-OpenCore/README.md

 As VoodooHDA will not switch automatically between the internal speakers and the headphones jack, you'll have to switch the output manually in the `Sound` pane of the `System Settings` or in the `Audio MIDI Setup` utility.

-I wrote a small utility called `AudioSwitcher` which will take care of that automatically on boot by installing a launch daemon.
+I wrote a small launch daemon which will take care of that automatically on boot by running [Devon Weller's AudioSwitcher utility](https://github.com/deweller/switchaudio-osx).
 Simply download, unzip and run my [AudioSwitcher installer](https://github.com/jlempen/Yoga-Duet-7-13IML05-OpenCore/blob/main/Sound%20Fix/AudioSwitcher.zip).
 Reboot and you're done!

 If for whatever reason you wish to uninstall the `AudioSwitcher` utility, run the installer again, select "Uninstall", then reboot.
 </details>